 \subsubsection{Offline Evaluation}

-The performance comparison on the MS-COCO 2014 testing set between our proposed model and others are summarized in Table \ref{tab:offline_table_eval}.
+The performance comparison in the MS-COCO 2014 testing set between our proposed model and others are summarized in Table \ref{tab:offline_table_eval}.
 Regarding the most recent models, only those which backbone relies on the ResNet-101 are considered.
-Show and Tell \cite{xu2015show} consists of a fully convolutive encoder where the input consists of a single visual feature vector, and a LSTM \cite{hochreiter1997long} as the decoder, Up-Down \cite{anderson2018bottom} instead, split the visual input into a set of features representing salient boxes in the original image generated by an object detector.
+Show and Tell \cite{xu2015show} consists of a fully convolutive encoder where the input is a single visual feature vector, and the LSTM \cite{hochreiter1997long} is responsible of the decoding stage, Up-Down \cite{anderson2018bottom} instead, splits the visual input into a set of features representing salient boxes in the original image generated by an object detector.
 SCST \cite{rennie2017self} differs from the first presented model in this section, using an alternative pathing of attention signals in the recurrent model.
 GCN-LSTM \cite{yao2018exploring} and SGAE \cite{yang2019auto} achieve better performances by exploiting additional semantic information like scene graphs.
 Finally the ObjRel.
 Transf \cite{herdade2019image} and AoANet \cite{huang2019attention} are originated from our same baseline which combines the Faster-RCNN \cite{ren2015faster} in the encoder and the Transformer \cite{vaswani2017attention} in both encoder and decoder.
-The first provides the bounding boxes geometrical information in the attention formula and the latter outperforms all the previous model by refining the attentive parts and providing an additional recurrent component in the decoder.
+The first provides the bounding boxes geometrical information in the attention formula and the latter outperforms all the previous model by refining the attentive parts and using an additional recurrent component in the decoder.
 We call our model ExpansionNet, and present two instances of it, one named ExpansionNet\textsubscript{\raisebox{-1pt}{\rlap{64,16}}}\textsuperscript{\raisebox{1pt}{Ablation}} that is configured for the ablation analysis and another one we simply refer as ExpansionNet\textsubscript{64,16} which is further optimized and fine-tuned for better performances inspired by the works \cite{pan2020x, liu2019variance}, in particular, it consists of additional linear projections and it is trained for a bigger number of epochs in the cross entropy loss.
 Our model does not achieve the best results but in the SPICE score in case of Cross-Entropy due to our particular training phase that was designed for yielding good results in much less epochs, overcoming the computational limitations.
 However, at the end of the reinforcement learning it outperforms all the previous models on the BLEU1, CIDEr-D and SPICE metrics and it's on par with the AoANet in the BLEU4 and ROUGE score.
 The improvements are reflected also in case of an ensemble model generated using different initialization seeds and it outperforms all the other reported scores in case of ResNet-101 features using either two or four instances instances referred as ExpansionNet\textsubscript{64,16}$^{\sum_2}$ and ExpansionNet\textsubscript{64,16}$^{\sum}$ respectively.